z1skgr/FullOpenStack2023/README.md

 ### `npm start`

-Runs the app in the development mode as `localhost`\
+Runs the app in the development mode as `localhost`

 Open [http://localhost:3003](http://localhost:3003) to view it in your browser.

-Open [http://localhost:3003/api/blogs](http://localhost:3003/api/blogs) to view it in your browser.\ Open [http://localhost:3003/api/blogs:ID](http://localhost:3003/api/blogs) to view it in your browser. \
+Open [http://localhost:3003/api/blogs](http://localhost:3003/api/blogs) to view it in your browser.

+Open [http://localhost:3003/api/blogs:ID](http://localhost:3003/api/blogs) to view it in your browser.

-`ID` is a number specifying the blog for displaying.\
+`ID` is a number specifying the blog for displaying.
-For instance [link](http://localhost:3003/api/persons/6467b285831318a4124eb21e) If you have an opened tab, you can refresh the page.  \
+For instance [link](http://localhost:3003/api/persons/6467b285831318a4124eb21e) If you have an opened tab, you can refresh the page.

-Open [http://localhost:3003/api/users](http://localhost:3003/api/users) to view it in your browser. \
+Open [http://localhost:3003/api/users](http://localhost:3003/api/users) to view it in your browser.

-Open [http://localhost:3003/api/users:ID](http://localhost:3003/api/users) to view it in your browser. \
+Open [http://localhost:3003/api/users:ID](http://localhost:3003/api/users) to view it in your browser.

-`ID` is a number specifying the blog for displaying.\
+`ID` is a number specifying the blog for displaying.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

 ### `npm run dev`

-Runs the server in the development mode as `localhost.\
+Runs the server in the development mode as `localhost`.

 Open [http://localhost:3003](http://localhost:3003) to view it in your browser.
-If you have an opened tab, you can refresh the page.\
+If you have an opened tab, you can refresh the page.

-Open [http://localhost:3003/api/blogs](http://localhost:3003/api/blogs) to view it in your browser. \
+Open [http://localhost:3003/api/blogs](http://localhost:3003/api/blogs) to view it in your browser.

-Open [http://localhost:3003/api/blogs:ID](http://localhost:3003/api/blogs) to view it in your browser. \
+Open [http://localhost:3003/api/blogs:ID](http://localhost:3003/api/blogs) to view it in your browser.
-`ID` is a number specifying the blog for displaying.\
-Open [http://localhost:3003/api/users](http://localhost:3003/api/users) to view it in your browser. \
-Open [http://localhost:3003/api/users:ID](http://localhost:3003/api/users) to view it in your browser. \

 `ID` is a number specifying the blog for displaying.

+Open [http://localhost:3003/api/users](http://localhost:3003/api/users) to view it in your browser.

+Open [http://localhost:3003/api/users:ID](http://localhost:3003/api/users) to view it in your browser.

+`ID` is a number specifying the blog for displaying.
 If you have an opened tab, you can refresh the page.

 ### `npm run cypress:open`
 Prerequisites, you launch backend and frontend in test mode (you modify backend to be executed in test-environment).
 Launches cypress in the interactive watch mode.
-See [Package](#Package) \
+See [Package](https://github.com/z1skgr/FullOpenStack2023/edit/main/README.md#package).
 See the section about [cypress tests](https://www.cypress.io/app/#browser_testing) for more information.

-### `npm test`
+### `npm run test:e2e test`
 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
 Except `npm test` command, we can run commands to test what we need.